z9er/CyberpunkTHING/resources/documents/interview.md

 ### What’s your top gameplay priority when choosing mods - immersion, challenge, story depth, vibes?

-**z9r:** A lot of our priority is determined by availability, and if it isn't, we're working with modders to assist with what they're developing.
+**z9r:** A lot of our priority is determined by what mods get made, and we're always working with modders to assist with what they're coming up with.
 Our modder liaison, b, can shed some light on that.

-**b:** [Seijax,](https://next.nexusmods.com/profile/Seijax/mods?sortBy=endorsements) a founding member of our Merchants of Death weapon modding group, has transformed how combat feels through his new weapon mods and system overhauls.
-The way he's [reworked ricochet mechanics](https://www.nexusmods.com/cyberpunk2077/mods/7197) and added depth to existing systems like [overclock](https://www.nexusmods.com/cyberpunk2077/mods/14255) is incredible.
-Seijax, what drives your approach to enhancing these core gameplay systems while keeping them feeling authentic to the game?
+**b:** [Seijax,](https://next.nexusmods.com/profile/Seijax/mods?sortBy=endorsements) a founding member of our Merchants of Death weapon modding group, aside from making really interesting iconic weapons, has added a lot of depth to existing gameplay features like [ricochet](https://www.nexusmods.com/cyberpunk2077/mods/7197) and [overclock.](https://www.nexusmods.com/cyberpunk2077/mods/14255) Seijax, what shapes your approach to adding nuance to these gameplay systems while making sure they still feel like they belong in the game?

 **Seijax:** For me, it's all about gameplay variety and immersion.
 Cyberpunk 2077 is an expansive game, with a wide breadth of systems to interact with and possible approaches for the players to take, but my experience playing the game was that some of these mechanics were simply less impressive than others.
 Why rely on cyberware and environment to set up a ricocheting shot around an obstacle, when a similar weapon could instead simply shoot right through any kind of hindrance on its own?